ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 There seems to be an issue with Shimano Hollowtech cranks unbonding over time (but mostly in sub-tropical areas).
 Please refer to [<cite>Understanding an unusual Shimano crankset failure</cite>](https://www.bikeradar.com/features/shimano-crank-failure/) and [<cite>Why do Shimano cranks keep failing?
 Analysis.</cite>](https://www.youtube.com/watch?v=Rj__lexd_BI) I certainly can follow the line of thoughts but I never met anyone in person who faced this issue.
 I know people in my bike club cranking out 15000 km a year for multiple years in a row on the same Ultegra crank without any issues.
 I understand Shimano makes the cranks this way to stiffen the chainrings but that design decision comes at a price.

 On the other hand the Rotor cranksets do not bond materials like Shimano does, they allow a complete modular setup of axle, spider, and different chainrings.
 They look better in my opinion, weigh less, and are manufactured to impressive low tolerances, as explained by [Peak Torque](https://youtu.be/PX6nbV9s7SU).
 Please note that for the below weight comparison I only found the total weights of the Shimano cranksets without differentiating into their parts.
 The Rotor ALDHU carbon cranks are not included into the comparison, because the carbon cranks are only available for a 30mm axle.
 For Rotor and Shimano I´m only comparing compact chainring sizes, because they are the smallest to get from Shimano.
-Because the SRAM AXS groupsets have a different approach with their gear ratios, I`m referring to 33-46 SRAM cranks, which I think comes close to what is intended by a compact crank for the non-SRAM groupsets.

 <div class="full-bleed">
   <table class="mrx-auto underline-rows">